Understanding ADF in Aviation

 Maintenance and Calibration

-Regular maintenance of ADF equipment ensures optimal performance.
-Technicians test receivers and antennas for faults.
-Calibration aligns ADF indications with actual bearings.
+Regular maintenance ensures optimal ADF performance.
+Technicians test receivers and antennas for faults, and calibration aligns ADF indications with actual bearings.
+Ground stations need periodic checks too – transmitters, antennas, and power supplies all require upkeep.
+Consistent maintenance keeps the whole system reliable.